The corresponding author must provide email adresses of all co-authors.

+After acceptance authors will have to provide separate files for thefigures in the requested format.
 Illustrations must be ready for printing and should be electronically submitted.
-Electronic drawings and scanned figures should be in tiff format and must have a 600 dpi resolution according to final size (one column 7.4cm -3 inches-, two columns 16.6cm -6.6 inches-, horizontal page 21.5x15cm -8.5 inches-).
+Electronic drawings and scanned figures should be in tiff format with LZW compression and must have a 600 dpi resolution according to final size or in a vector graphic format (svg, ai) (one column 13 cm, two columns 18 cm, horizontal page 21.5 x 15 cm).

 Photos should be in jpg or png formats with low or no compression and must have a 300 dpi resolution.
 Inadequate artwork will not be accepted.

 All figures (including photographs and maps) must be labelled in successive order, using Arabic numerals.
+Figures files must be named Figure1, 2 ... .
 Sub-figures should be labelled (a), (b), etc. Magnifications should be indicated by scale bars on figures.
 Please use lower resolutions (300 and 150 dpi) and jpeg compression (80%) for manuscript submission.

 One set of page proofs will be sent to the corresponding author and should be corrected and returned by e-mail.